-The wide variety of building blocks contained in blues modes offers the possibility of considerable harmonic richness that tends to be represented in chord notation in complex ways, as illustrated next by a sampling of tritone chords.
-The grey box prefixes and suffixes on the left are ambiguous in isolation but often unambiguous in context, suggesting the specific add-on fifos shown.
+The grey box prefixes and suffixes (■) in the anchor line on the left are ambiguous in isolation but tend to be unambiguous in context, suggesting specific add-on fifos.
+Specifying the full add-on fifos tends to over-specify chords because the internal notes of the tritones are often implied by context.
 An amazing amount of chord complexity can be introduced by holding the tritone and changing the add-on fifo (or vice-versa).